chinuambajekwe/HELP-International-Project/README.md

 - low health expenditure
 - high total fertility rate

-Some countries in the Middle East and Asia also urgently require foreign aid Only a few countries in South America urgently require foreign aid North American and European countries do not require foreign aid
+Certain countries in the Middle East and Asia are in urgent need of foreign aid.
+In South America, only a handful of countries require immediate assistance.
+Meanwhile, countries in North America and Europe do not need foreign aid.